avizway1/AWAR-DEC/LoadBalancer&ASG.md

 2. **Create an Elastic Load Balancer (ELB):**
    - Create an **Application Load Balancer (ALB)** or **Network Load Balancer (NLB)**.
-   - Register target groups to distribute traffic across EC2 instances.
+   - Register target groups to distribute traffic across EC2 instances, that we launch in next steps.
    - Ensure health checks are properly configured.

 3. **Create an Auto Scaling Group (ASG):**